imagekit-developer/imagekit-java/README.md

 PrivateKey=<-YOUR-PRIVATE-KEY-HERE->
 PublicKey=<-YOUR-PUBLIC-KEY-HERE->
 ```
-Step 2.
+**Step 2**.
 Then you need to initialize ImageKit with that configuration.

  ```java
 import io.imagekit.sdk.ImageKit;